cfagiani/gomosaic/README.md

 #### Example
 `go run cmd/indexer/main.go config.json /home/myindex.dat`
-This will (recursively) scan */home/user/images* and */home/user/downloads* for image files and index them.
+This will (recursively) scan the locations in the config file for image files and index them.
 Index will be written to /home/myindex.dat.